resource-watch/authentication/README.md

 - BASICAUTH_USERNAME		=> Basic authentication's username.
 Required if you activate basic auth.
 - BASICAUTH_PASSWORD		=> Basic authentication's password.
 Required if you activate basic auth.

-Redis Cache variables

-- REDIS_PORT_6379_TCP_ADDR => Redis DB host.
-Required if you activate the Redis cache plugin.
-- REDIS_PORT_6379_TCP_PORT => Redis DB port.
-Required if you activate the Redis cache plugin.

 Mongo session variables

 - COOKIE_DOMAIN => Session domain for cookies.
 Required field if you activate the sessionMongo plugin.
 - SESSION_KEY	=> Key to cipher the cookies.
 Required field if you activate the sessionMongo plugin.

-Live cron variables

-- INSTAPUSH_TOKEN	=> Instapush token for sending alerts to mobile devices with the Live cron.
-It's required if you activate Live cron.
-- INSTAPUSH_ID		=> Instapush ID for sending alerts to mobile devices with the Live cron.
-It's required if you activate Live cron.
-- INSTAPUSH_SECRET	=> Instapush secret for sending alerts to mobile devices with the Live cron.
-It's required if you activate Live cron.

 Variables used for testing environments only: